-Members may use progressive enforcement for ensuring that businesses that are not Essential Businesses under the plain meaning of the SIP order are complying with the SIP Order.
-The SIP Order has a definition of what types of businesses are permitted as Essential Businesses that can continue to operate.
+Members may use progressive enforcement for ensuring that businesses that are not Essential Businesses or Outdoor Businesses under the plain meaning of the SIP order are complying with the SIP Order.
+The SIP Order has a definition of what types of businesses are permitted as Essential Businesses or Outdoor Businesses that can continue to operate.

 However, the following types of businesses are clearly prohibited from operating under the SIP Order and immediate citations should be issued:

+- Restaurants, cafes, or coffee shops that allow seating (only take out or delivery is allowed)

+- Bars, taverns, nightclubs, pool halls, areades and other entertainment venues

+- Theaters and concert halls

+- Movie theaters

+- Gyms and fitness studios and clubs

+- Barbershops, salons, manicurists and "health spas"

+- Smoke Shops

+- Clothing store

-- Restaurants, cafes, or coffee shops that allow seating (only take out or delivery is allowed) - Bars, taverns, nightclubs, pool halls, areades and other entertainment venues - Theaters and concert halls - Movie Theaters - Gyms and fitness studios and clubs - Barbershops, salons, manicurists and "health spas" - Smoke Shop or Clothing Store - Any store (i.e., liquor store, convenience store, or similar type of business) that does not sell a "significant" amount of essential products.
-The sale of essential products are unprepared food, canned food, dry goods, non-alcoholic beverages, fresh fruits and vegetables, pet supply, fresh meats, fish, and poultry, as well as hygienic products and household consumer products necessary for personal hygiene or the habitability, sanitation, or operation of residences.
+- Any store (i.e., liquor store, convenience store, or similar type of business) that does not sell a "significant" amount of essential products.
+Essential products are unprepared food, canned food, dry goods, non-alcoholic beverages, fresh fruits and vegetables, pet supply, fresh meats, fish, and poultry, as well as hygienic products and household consumer products necessary for personal hygiene or the habitability, sanitation, or operation of residences.
 These storefronts may stay open if at least 25% of the occupied floor area is used for the sale of essential products.

 Such businesses are not allowed to have patrons under any circumstances.
 When contacting such businesses, Members are directed to educate the person in charge of the business who is enabling the violation, provide a copy of the SIP, ask the business to close, and then order all patrons to leave.
 If the business refuses to comply, Members shall issue a citation (SF Admin 7.17(b), Cal Penal Code § 148) and order the business closed.
 Any time a Member observes one of these businesses is open and makes contact with the business, the Member should document into an incident report that fact and how the situation was resolved (e.g., provided a copy of the Order, the owner agreed to comply and closed the business).
-If the business remains open or reopens, the Member should may seek the guidance from the Member's Supervisor to close down the business.
+If the business remains open or reopens, the Member should seek the guidance from the Member's Supervisor to close down the business.

-The Sixth Supplemental Mayoral Proclamation further limits All small corner/liquor/convenience stores that have less than 5,000 gross square feet of retail space, and sell alcohol under a Type 20-Off Sale Beer & Wine license or a Type 21-Off Sale General license must close between 8:00 p.m. and 6:00 a.m.
+The Sixth Supplemental Mayoral Proclamation further limits all small corner/liquor/convenience stores that have less than 5,000 gross square feet of retail space, and sell alcohol under a Type 20-Off Sale Beer & Wine license or a Type 21-Off Sale General license must close between 8:00 p.m. and 6:00 a.m.

-Essential Businesses that are permitted to continue to operate under the SIP Order are required by 11:59 p.m. on April 3, to post and implement a Social Distancing Protocol that includes such measures as, limiting the number of customers entering a store so that customers can remain at least 6 feet apart, and ensuring that customers waiting outside remain at least 6 feet apart, among others.
+Essential Businesses and Outdoor Businesses that are permitted to continue to operate under the SIP Order must post and implement a Social Distancing Protocol using a new form that includes a checkbox for face coverings, and that includes such measures as limiting the number of customers entering a store so that customers can remain at least 6 feet apart, and ensuring that customers waiting outside remain at least 6 feet apart, among others.
 Officers should follow progressive enforcement and refer the business for further education through 311, to the Community Education and Response Team (CERT).
 CERT can also accept referrals of cases where it is not clear whether a business is an Essential Business.